 Erie’s Future Fund and its task forces that target areas of health, children’s mental health, education, special needs, and prevention of abuse and neglect, promotes parent involvement beginning prenatally.
 Families are provided guidance on selecting an ECE program, skills and knowledge necessary to promote school readiness throughout their child’s early years, and information about health, child development, and community resources to support their family’s needs.

 Erie’s Future Fund initial goal was to provide scholarships for approximately 285 low-income children in the 2012-2013 school year.

-The Erie Community Foundation, United Way of Erie County and local members of the Early Learning Investment Commission are providing fundraising oversight for this initiative.
-Early Connections will provide support and partnership in the effort.
-This partnership will also provide high-level oversight and facilitate resources for evaluation.
+The Erie Community Foundation, United Way of Erie County and local members of the Early Learning Investment Commission are the original stakeholders for Erie’s Future Fund and provide Early Connections still champion the scholarship in Erie County.
+This partnership also provides high-level oversight and facilitates resources for evaluation.
 Early Connections is coordinating the Erie’s Future Fund Scholarship Effort, providing support to the fundraising effort, policy development and direct administration of the scholarship.
-There are three major funding emphases: direct donations (managed through The Erie Community Foundation); EITC tax credit donations (managed through the United Way of Erie County); and cause related marketing efforts (presently being coordinated through Early Connections).
+There are three major funding emphases: direct donations; EITC tax credit donations; and cause related marketing efforts (presently being coordinated through Early Connections).

 *Keystone STARS (Improving quality through Standards, Training/Professional Development, Assistance, Resources and Support is an initiative of the Office of Child Development and Early Learning (OCDEL) to improve, support, and recognize continuous quality improvement efforts of early learning programs in PA.
 Performance Standards are grouped into four levels STAR 1-4.
 The standards address staff qualifications and professional development, the early learning program, partnerships with family and community, and leadership and management.